 There You Have It: The Jelly Belly Factory Tour

 We loved starting our road trip at the Jelly Belly Factory Tour.
 We could spend as little or as much time as liked.
 I would have loved a more in-depth tour of what was happening below us, but the kids didn’t have the patience for more.
 Overall we all learned a lot and had an excuse to eat some delicious jelly beans, and stock up on irregular Belly Flops for the rest of our road trip!

 Considering Christmas in California?
-Don’t miss Christmas in San Francisco with Kids: One Day of Holiday Magic.
+Don’t miss our one-day itinerary for holiday magic in San Francisco.